 Overwhelmed Stay-at-Home Mom

 All mothers can deal with feeling overwhelmed, but there are some unique aspects of being overwhelmed for the mom who stays home.
 As a stay-at-home mom, you may feel like you are constantly juggling housework, child care, and your own needs.
-You are also more likely to also feel isolated, unsupported, and unappreciated.
+You are also more likely to feel isolated, unsupported, and unappreciated.

 Introverted moms especially will tend to get out less and therefore struggle with making friends or building a support system.
 Trust me, I know how hard it can be, but we all need community, especially as stay-at-home moms.